Partnership with GeoCorps™ America

 - At least 18 years old at the start of the project.

 - A current student of an associate's, bachelor's, master's or doctoral degree program at an

 - Available to provide a minimum of 11 full weeks of continuous service.

-- Willing to submit to a government security background clearance process.
+- Willing to submit to a government security background clearance and employment background check process.

 - Able to meet the minimum qualifications listed for the position(s).

 - Able to meet the general GeoCorps eligibility guidelines.

 Direct Hire Authority (DHA) and Noncompetitive Hiring